Richardinho/blog-posts/kara-erickson-review.md

 }

 ```
-So this is one of the constraints of SFCs.
-You have to be careful about which components you nest them within and things can behave unexpectedly if you are not.
+This illustrates an important constraint of Sub Form Components: You have to be careful about how you nest them as you may experience unexpected behaviour.

-It should be pointed out that there's a mistake in the slide shown at around 32:50 where the component is called 'RequiredText' instead of 'AddressComponent' as in the example.
-The released slides correct this error, but this could easily confuse people, as it did me.
+This same constraint is why Sub Forms are not interchangeable with Reactive and Template Driven forms.

-#### Sub Form Components with Reactive Forms
+Lets look at a Sub Form as implemented for Reactive forms.

 Once we create this template within `AddressComponent`:
 ```